grafana/grafana/docs/sources/panels-visualizations/visualizations/news/index.md

 # News

 The news visualization displays an RSS feed.
-By default, it displays articles from the Grafana Labs blog, and users can change this by entering a different RSS feed URL.
+By default, it displays articles from the Grafana Labs blog, but you can change this by entering a different RSS feed URL.

 {{< figure src="/static/img/docs/news/news-visualization.png" max-width="1025px" alt="A news visualization showing the latest Grafana news feed" >}}